rutaolta/varcaller/README.md

     - `reads: ["filename without suffixyour desired reads "]`

 Actually this is the common part of filename of fasta containing forward and reverse reads.
 Filename should be without extension.
-Suffix of filename with foward read should be "_1" and with reverse "_2"
+Suffix of filename with foward read should be "_1" and with reverse "_2".
+For example `cerevisiae_1.fq.gz`

     - `assembly: ["name of your desired assembly"]`

 Actually this is the filename of fasta containing assembly.
 Filename should be without extension.

 The mapping quality for mosdepth can be changed in `config/default.yaml` in "Parameters" section: